Reduce Transmission Delay for Cache-Aided Two-Layer Network: Proof of Theorem

 The scheme is divided into the placement phase and the delivery phase.
-In the placement phase, firstly, each relay $i$ uses caching function $\phi _i$ to map the $N$ files into its $M_1F$-bit cache randomly and independently.
+The placement phase is summarized in Algorithm 2.
+Specifically, each relay $i$ uses caching function $\phi _i$ to map the $N$ files into its $M_1F$-bit cache randomly and independently.
 Similarly, each {user} $u^i_j$ uses caching function $\phi _{j}^{i}$ to map the files into its $M_2F$-bit cache randomly and independently, which is showed in Algorithm 1.
 Therefore, each file $W_n$ is divided into multiple subfiles, i.e., for $n=1,\ldots,N$

 The subfiles stored in user $u^i_j$ is The subfiles stored in relay $i$ is

 Note that the request vector $\mathbf{d}$ is not informed during this phase and all caching functions select contents to cache completely arbitrarily.
 When the file size $F$ is large, by the law of large numbers, the subfile size with high probability can be written as